OmniVision is introducing the world’s first RGB-IR medical image sensor: OH02A1S!

-The new OH02A1S enables the designers of chip-on-tip endoscopes for cancer detection to eliminate a second image sensor, thereby overcoming the drawbacks of a two imager design.
-These improvements allow the development of small outer diameter (OD) endoscopes for cancer detection and diagnosis procedures such as indocyanine green (ICG), and fluorescence, chromo and virtual endoscopy.
+This world’s first medical RGB-IR sensor’s name is OH02A1S.
+It enables the designers of chip-on-tip endoscopes for cancer detection to eliminate a second image sensor.
+Thereby overcoming the drawbacks of a two imager design.
+Consequently, these improvements allow the development of small outer diameter (OD) endoscopes for cancer detection and diagnosis procedures such as indocyanine green (ICG), fluorescence, chromo and virtual endoscopy.

 “Until now, the need for two image sensors made the size and heat of endoscopes excessive for many areas of the body.
 Additionally, the added cost was too high for disposable scopes.”